 When Can Property Be Seized?

-Once property is determined to be contraband, it can only be seized if “the owner of the property is arrested for a criminal offense” related to the property.
+In Florida once property is determined to be contraband, it can only be seized if “the owner of the property is arrested for a criminal offense” related to the property.
 There are exceptions, however, and property can be seized under other circumstances:

 - If the owner cannot be identified after what the law calls a “diligent search” by the seizing agency or if the owner is dead or fugitive from justice;